izus/Barcode/README.md

 #### Installation

-Add the plugin to the controller helpers:
+Add the plugin to the helpers list of the Controller you want to use it in:

 ```php
 public $helpers = array('Barcode.Barcode');